~ THE FIRST BOOK CLUB OF ITS KIND ~

-These sessions are entwined with key teachings in Creative Ecologies, that will develop & inform how you engage with our entwined human & more than human worlds.
-From international educator & lecturer Elizabeth Gleave.
+These sessions are entwined with teachings in Creative Ecologies, that will develop & inform how to engage with our entwined human & more than human worlds.
+From international educator & lecturer and Land Art Co-Founder Elizabeth Gleave alongside Guest Authors.
 Delve in to incredible pages with a gathering of humans deeply concerned with all matters regarding Land, Sea & Sky.

 These book discussions are an opportunity to learn, connect and move forward together, through a collaborative & inspiring exchange of ideas.